 And, of course, the 2016 American presidential elections point to concerns about political and electoral cyber-security, and the weaponization of social media by foreign actors to interfere in democratic processes.
-As with the effect of social media on mobilization, the study of regime capacity for operating in this context is confined to small, single country case studies analyzing the capabilities of particular states (Geers, 2015; Hjortdal, 2011; Krekel, 2014; Mandiant, 2013; Phahlamohlaka, et al., 2011; Robinson, et al., 2013), or use broad instruments to approximate general measures of state capacity that cannot capture specific capabilities (Tembe, et al., 2014; Wilson, 2016).
+As with the effect of social media on mobilization, the study of regime capacity for operating in this context is confined to small, single country case studies analyzing the capabilities of particular states (Geers, 2015; Hjortdal, 2011; Krekel, 2014; Mandiant, 2013; Phahlamohlaka, et al.,

+2011; Robinson, et al., 2013), or use broad instruments to approximate general measures of state capacity that cannot capture specific capabilities (Tembe, et al., 2014; Wilson, 2016).

 The works discussed above provide substantively varied and theoretically rich perspectives on the effects of social media on politics.
 However, one drawback of this work is that it is almost exclusively composed of single country case studies, and in particular, cases that select upon the dependent variable of something interesting having happened.
 Despite its importance to understanding authoritarian persistence and democratic politics in the contemporary world, an almost total lack of cross-national comparative data persists.
-While scholars would benefit from such data, this need is especially acute for policy-makers and firms who increasingly need to make decisions in light of global variation in digital politics.
-Global variation in the state's capacity to control and monitor its population's internet usage, or the extent to which individuals use social media to politically organize, is not unknowable.
+Yet, global variation in the state's capacity to control and monitor its population's internet usage, or the extent to which individuals use social media to politically organize, is not unknowable.
 But these quantities are difficult to measure cross-nationally, because such information is the domain knowledge of individuals who are experts on particular countries.

-Implementation of the Digital Society Survey
+Implementation of the Digital Society Expert Survey